HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 Tabs are a common interface widget, but present a challenge for many developers to make accessible.
 A common pattern for accessible implementation comes from  the [WAI-ARIA Authoring Practices Design Patterns](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel).
 Please note that the ARIA Authoring Practices document is not a specification, and is meant to show idealized ARIA constructs.
 They should not be used in production without testing with your users.

-In this pattern, a parent container has a `role=”tablist”` with children elements that have a `role=”tab”`.
-These tabs are associated with elements that have a `role=”tabpanel”`, and contain the content for that tab.
+In this pattern, a parent container has a `role="tablist"` with children elements that have a `role="tab"`.
+These tabs are associated with elements that have a `role="tabpanel"`, and contain the content for that tab.

 {{ figure_markup(
   image="role-tab-list.png",